Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 - Gaskell Guitars Australia

-- 23 min read
+- 27 min read

 Updated: 5 days ago

-The following is the ultimate guide on left handed Floyd Rose tremolos: genuine, licensed, and proprietary - past and present.
+The following information is the definitive guide on Floyd Rose tremolos (and variants) with a special (but not exclusive) emphasis on left-handed guitars: genuine, licensed, and proprietary - past and present.
 Nowhere else on the internet will you find all this information in one place.

 This article is in five parts:

-Part 1: Original and Genuine Floyd Rose (Floyd Rose, Fernandes, Schaller, Sung il, Ping Well)
+Part 1: Original and Genuine Floyd Rose (Floyd Rose, Fernandes, Schaller, Sung-il, Ping Well)

 Part 4: The Asian OEM Pool ("Korean Catalog", "Chinese Catalog")